Eclipse Award

 The Eclipse Award is an American Thoroughbred horse racing award named after the 18th-century British racehorse and sire, Eclipse.

-An Eclipse Award Trophy is presented to the winner in each division that is made by a few small selected American foundries with expertise in studio bronze casting.
+An Eclipse Award Trophy is presented to the winner in each division.
+The trophy is made by a few small selected American foundries with expertise in studio bronze casting.
 It is then mounted on the hand-crafted native Kentucky walnut base to comprise the Eclipse Award on which a brass plate recites the award winner.

-The equivalent in Australia is the Australian Thoroughbred racing awards, in Canada the Sovereign Awards, and in Europe, the Cartier Racing Awards.
+The equivalent award in Australia is the Australian Thoroughbred racing awards, in Canada the Sovereign Awards, and in Europe, the Cartier Racing Awards.

 1971–present

 The Eclipse Awards were created by three independent bodies in 1971 to honor the champions of the sport.
+Due to conflicting award winners for Horse of the Year in five years from 1949 to 1970, racing executive J.B.
+Faulconer gathered the interests of Daily Racing Form and the Thoroughbred Racing Associations (TRA), making them compromise on a unified set of awards, which would be called the Eclipse Awards.

 Although widely viewed as a national standard, they are not an official national award as Thoroughbred racing in the United States has no sport governing body.
 The Eclipse Awards selections are made by the National Thoroughbred Racing Association, Daily Racing Form and the National Turf Writers Association who select all finalists at the end of the year.
 Those same voters then vote any of the three finalists in each category.

 Winners are announced in January of the next year.
 J. B. Faulconer, the first full-time publicity director at Keeneland, is credited with starting the Eclipse Award program.
 The Lexington, Kentucky artist and sculptor Adalin Wichman designed the Eclipse Award, each of which is individually cast in the traditional lost wax method and is hand finished.

 The Eclipse Awards are supported by official partners which in recent years has expanded significantly and in 2019 The Jockey Club became one of them.